What Is Hyperbaric Oxygen Therapy? A Complete Guide

 Safety and Side Effects

-HBOT is generally considered very safe when administered by trained professionals in FDA-cleared chambers.
+HBOT is generally considered safe when administered by trained professionals in FDA-cleared chambers.
+A systematic review and meta-analysis of 24 randomized controlled trials found that while adverse effects were reported more often in HBOT groups, the most common issues are minor and temporary.
 Potential side effects include:

-- Ear and sinus pressure — the most common issue, similar to flying
+- Ear and sinus pressure — the most common issue, accounting for nearly 50% of reported adverse effects, similar to flying

-- Temporary myopia — minor, reversible vision changes after extended treatment courses
+- Temporary myopia — minor, reversible vision changes that typically return to baseline within 3–6 weeks after treatment ends

 - Fatigue — mild tiredness after sessions